FDA Drug Topics: FDA Drug Information Resources and Applicability to Health Care Professionals

 - Discuss non-traditional drug information resources – social media, podcasts, and videos.

-This activity is intended for physicians, pharmacists, pharmacy technicians, nurses, cph - certified public health, and physicians.
+This activity is intended for physicians, pharmacists, pharmacy technicians, nurses, and physician assistants.

 Lecture 1 February 18, 2020